 Dr Jane Alexander

 Jane Alexander is a novelist and short story writer.
 Her first novel The Last Treasure Hunt (Saraband, 2015) was selected as a Waterstones debut of the year; her second novel A User's Guide to Make-Believe (Allison & Busby) is forthcoming in January 2020.
 Her short fiction has won prizes and been widely published, and her first short story collection with accompanying essay, The Flicker Against the Light and Writing the Contemporary Uncanny, is forthcoming with Luna Academia in 2021.
 She is the recipient of a Scottish Arts Council New Writers Bursary and a Creative Scotland research award, and in 2016 was awarded a Hawthornden International Writing Retreat Fellowship.
-Jane has previously worked as an associate lecturer in creative writing with The Open University, and in 2018 she completed a creative writing PhD on the contemporary uncanny in short fiction, funded by Northumbria University.
+Jane joined the department in 2017, and in 2018 she completed a creative writing PhD on the contemporary uncanny in short fiction, funded by Northumbria University.
 Jane is a Fellow of the Higher Education Academy.

 Open to PhD supervision enquiries?

 Robin Brown, This Terrible Silence (a novel) and "The Voice of Literature”: Postcolonial Rejection of Orthodox Narrative Voice in the Work of James Kelman and Amos Tutoula